socketio/socket.io/README.md

 - *reconnect*

 	Fired when the connection has been re-established.
 This only fires if the `reconnect` option is set.

+- *reconnecting(reconnectionDelay)*

+	Fired when a reconnection is attempted, passing the next delay for the next reconnection.

 - *reconnect_failed*